REGISTRATION DEADLINE EXTENDED TO JANUARY 15--click here to register online: https://forms.gle/mXBs2PFBZC4797Dy7

 The Online Marianist History Course is an introduction to the history of the Marianist Family spanning pre-Revolutionary France through the death of Father Chaminade.
 This course is adapted from the Marianist History Course that is offered to novices in formation with the Marianist Brothers and Sisters.
 The content of the course is the same; we have simply adapted it for an online format.
 In the Online Marianist History Course, students will have tri-weekly classes via Zoom with an instructor.
 Students are also required to complete reading assignments and to post on an online class message board.
 We will be offering Part One of the Marianist History Course again starting in January of 2021.

 Registration for Part One, running from January to March 2021, is now OPEN.
 Click here to register online and view the dates/times of the classes: https://forms.gle/mXBs2PFBZC4797Dy7

 Click here to pay online for the course after registering: https://nacms.org/node/844

 FREQUENTLY ASKED QUESTIONS:

 How does the Online Marianist History Course work?

 The online course is split into three parts, each covering a different time period or topics.
 Students register for one part of the course at a time.
-Each part of the course lasts for three months.

 The course is split into three "parts."
 What material/topics do these three parts cover?